lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 ## XMSS Algorithm Identifier

-The object identifier for an XMSS public key is `id-alg-xmss-hashsig`:
+The AlgorithmIdentifier for an XMSS public key MUST use the id-alg-xmss-hashsig object identifier.

 ~~~
    id-alg-xmss-hashsig  OBJECT IDENTIFIER ::= {